Intuitive Eating

-As a certified intuitive eating counselor, Amy can guide you to break free from diets and rigid meal plans and find what works for you.
-Intuitive eating is not a diet, rather a way of life.
+As a certified intuitive eating counselor and Registered Dietitian, Taylor Crumpton, RD LD, can guide you to break free from diets and rigid meal plans and find what works for you.
+Taylor believes we are all capable of tuning into our innate ability to feed ourselves in a way that is intuitive and joyful without listening to the noise of diet culture.
+After all, intuitive eating is not a diet, but rather a way of life.
 It is not simply using a hunger scale to gauge when to eat.
 Intuitive eaters listen to give themselves unconditional permission to eat what they want without feeling guilty.
 Intuitive eaters trust their bodies.
 We are all born as natural, intuitive eaters.
 Babies give us very subtle cues when they are hungry.
 When we do not respond to these subtle cues, they will cry.
-As we grow older, the natural cues can be thrown off-kilter for many reasons such as school and work schedules, food rules and schedules, and restrictions we set around food.
+As we grow older, the natural cues can be thrown off-kilter for many reasons such as school and work schedules, food rules, and restrictions we set around food.
 The good news is that you can regain the ability to eat intuitively.

 Are you unsure which option is best for you?
 Contact us to find out more about the options we provide.
 Do you feel like you may never be able to get off a meal plan?
 Let us help you!